-Patient Satisfaction: What It Is, Why It Matters & How to Improve It
+Patient Satisfaction in Healthcare: What It Is, Why It Matters & How to Improve It

 - Communication with doctors

 - Pain management

 - Transitions of care

 Patient Satisfaction vs. Patient ExperienceThe terms “patient satisfaction” and “patient experience” mean two different things, even though they are often used interchangeably.
 According to the Agency for Healthcare Research and Quality (AHRQ): “To assess patient experience, one must find out from patients whether something that should happen in a health care setting (such as clear communication with a provider) actually happened or how often it happened.
 Satisfaction, on the other hand, is about whether a patient’s expectations about a health encounter were met.
 Two people who receive the exact same care, but who have different expectations for how that care is supposed to be delivered, can give different satisfaction ratings because of their different expectations.”
 In reality, many “patient satisfaction” surveys are actually trying to objectively determine whether the necessary processes are in place for an optimal patient experience.
 In fact, HCAHPS asks “‘how often’ or whether patients experienced a critical aspect of hospital care, rather than whether they were ‘satisfied’ with their care.”
 The terms are closely related, however, and if a hospital can improve the concrete details of patient experience, they have a better chance of improving in the much more subjective area of patient satisfaction.

 Patient Experience and OutcomesPatient experience is a quality area measured under the 2016 CMS Hospital Value-Based Purchasing (VBP) Program.
 Patient experience accounts for 25 percent of a hospital’s VBP score.
 In addition, patient experience is one of the three tenets of the “Triple Aim” of healthcare:

 - Improving the health of populations

 - Reducing the per capita cost of healthcare